o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 settingsRegistry->Set(tScaleCVar, "0.5");
 ```

-Timing of when Console Commands are invoked
+Timing of when Console commands are invoked
 ===========================================

 The ComponentApplication loads .setreg(patch) files before any Gem Modules are loaded or activated in [ComponentApplication::Create](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Component/ComponentApplication.cpp#L615-L622).
-The ComponentApplication also supports executing the "user.cfg" in the asset cache after Gem Modules are loaded, but before they activate.
-This can be seen in [ComponentApplication::CreateCommon](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Component/ComponentApplication.cpp#L679-L689).
+The ComponentApplication also supports running the "user.cfg" in the asset cache after Gem Modules are loaded, but before they activate.
+You can see this in [ComponentApplication::CreateCommon](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Component/ComponentApplication.cpp#L679-L689).

-Any console commands that cannot execute immediately, will be added to a [deferred console command queue](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Console/Console.cpp#L612-L628).
+Any console commands that cannot run immediately will be added to a [deferred console command queue](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Console/Console.cpp#L612-L628).
-Later on when gems are loaded, any "deferred console commands" will attempt to be [dispatched again at that point](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Module/Module.h#L113).
+When Gems are eventually loaded, any "deferred console commands" will attempt to be [dispatched again at that point](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Module/Module.h#L113).
 Any commands that succeed are removed from the queue, while failed commands remain in the [queue](https://github.com/o3de/o3de/blob/6d5a045386e20bc0d587007a65cf32f5b33baadd/Code/Framework/AzCore/AzCore/Console/Console.cpp#L177-L186).

-This guarantees that console commands that are still invoked even if the gems that define them are loaded afterwards.
+This guarantees that Console commands are still invoked even if the Gems that define them are loaded afterwards.
 Reference: [https://github.com/o3de/o3de/issues/2062](https://github.com/o3de/o3de/issues/2062)

-### Info: Console Commands that are deferred might not execute in the same order as it would have in relation to immediate console commands
+### Info: Console commands that are deferred might not run in the same order as they would have in relation to immediate Console commands
 ---
-For example if given a cfg file that contains the following console commands.
+For example, if a .cfg file contains the following console commands.
 ```ini
 immediateCommand1 42
 deferredCommand2 35
 immediateCommand3 28
 ```

-Due to the  `deferredCommand2` not able to execute immediately, it will ultimately be executed after all the immediate commands including the `immediateCommand3`.
+Because the  `deferredCommand2` cannot run immediately, it will ultimately run after all of the immediate commands, including the `immediateCommand3`.

 Additional Info
 ===============

-## Console Command Lifecycle
+## Console command lifecycle
 ---
-While not directly related to the Settings registry being able execute console commands, the following information will explain when the Application can potentially run console commands in relation to other Application lifecycle events
+While not directly related to the Settings Registry being able to run Console commands, the following information describes when the application can potentially run Console commands in relation to other application lifecycle events.
 1. Create the Settings Registry.
 1. Create the AZ Console.
-1. Merge all Settings Registry files(.setreg/.setregpatch) to the registry -> Will attempt to invoke any console commands underneath the monitored Settings Registry Console Command keys at this point.
+1. Merge all Settings Registry files(.setreg/.setregpatch) to the registry -> Attempts to invoke any console commands underneath the monitored Settings Registry Console Command keys at this point.
-   Any commands that cannot execute are added to the AZ Console deferred command queue
+   Any commands that cannot run are added to the AZ Console deferred command queue.
 1. Load Dynamic Modules(gem modules) -> Sends the "GemsLoaded" lifecycle event.
-   For each loaded gem, deferred commands attempt to [execute](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Module/Module.h#L99-L114) and any that succeed are removed from the deferred command queue
+   For each loaded Gem, deferred commands attempt to [execute](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Module/Module.h#L99-L114) and any that succeed are removed from the deferred command queue
-1. Attempt to execute console commands in the user.cfg from the Projects asset cache folder(usually `<project-root>/Cache/<platform>`).
+1. Attempts to run console commands in the user.cfg from the Projects asset cache folder(usually `<project-root>/Cache/<platform>`).
-1. Execute console commands specified on the command line -> specified using command option notation [`-<console command name> <args>`].
+1. Run console commands specified on the command line -> specified using command option notation [`-<console command name> <args>`].
 Such as `-loadlevel <levelname>`.
 1. Activate System Components in Gems.

 ## Accessing the Settings Registry from the AZ Console

-There is a counterpart page that details how to use the AZ::Console to modify values within the Settings Registry located at [Settings Registry How To - Use the Settings Registry with the AZ Console](./settings-registry-how-to-use-az-console.md)
+There is a counterpart page that describes how to use the AZ::Console to modify values within the Settings Registry located at [Settings Registry How To - Use the Settings Registry with the AZ Console](./settings-registry-how-to-use-az-console.md)